thejusthomson-csy6225/webapp/README.md

       ```

 4. **Clone the Repository:**
-    - Clone the repository using the following command:
+    - Clone the repository using SSH with the following command:

       ```bash
       git clone git@github.com:thejusthomson-csy6225/webapp.git